premthomas/Deep-Learning-Binary-Classifier/README.md

-# Deep-Learning-Binary-Classifier
-Deep Learning (Binary Classifier) with custom data
+# Deep Learning (Binary Classifier) with custom data (Kevin and Stuart from Minions)